Minimally Invasive Surgery

 • Small Incisions: The hallmark of minimally invasive surgery is the use of small incisions, often just a few millimetres in length.
 These incisions are strategically placed to access the surgical site while minimizing damage to surrounding tissues.

 • Robotic Assistance: In certain cases, robotic systems are used to enhance the precision and dexterity of the surgeon's movements.
-These systems translate the surgeon's motions into more precise movements of the surgical instruments.
+The robotic systems ensure steadier and more controlled instrument handling, which can reduce theminimally invasive surgery risks and improve surgical outcomes.

 • Suturing and Closure: After completing the necessary surgical tasks, the incisions are closed using sutures, staples, or adhesive strips.
-Due to the smaller incisions, the closure process is usually quicker and often requires fewer stitches.
+Due to the smaller incisions, the closure process is usually quicker and often requires fewer stitches,leading to a faster minimally invasive surgery recovery time.

 Secure your health with a second opinion.
 Make informed decisions and book your appointment today!